dbaldree/yiimp_install_scrypt/README.md

 - Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
 - Go http://xxx.xxx.xxx.xxx/AdminPanel or https://xxx.xxx.xxx.xxx/AdminPanel to access Panel Admin

-If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**
 - **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONAL IP, NOT the IP of your VPS). update with public keys from exchanges. update with other information specific to your server..